 In the course of this election season, journalists have suggested time and time again that by voting for the likes of Sanders and Trump, ordinary Americans are registering en masse their deeply-felt disillusionment with the existing order of things.
 Observations like these are telling indeed, for they amount to an admission — implicit, of course — that capitalism, and specifically capitalism in its neoliberal phase, simply does not work for the majority of people.
 Nevertheless, any such self-reflection is drowned out by the din of voices which exhort the electorate to put its trust in the ‘experience’ and ‘pragmatism’ of Hillary Clinton, the Koched-up darling of Wall Street and war profiteers.

 Thus we are reminded that elections in their current form and politics more generally are fundamental components of our spectacular society, for like the spectacle as a whole, they ‘affirm… the choices that have already been made in the sphere of production’.
 The fait accompli of which Debord speaks is a global economy built on exploitation, and it is one that elections alone cannot be expected ever to reconstruct.

 It is a travesty even of capitalist ‘democracy’ that American voters will be forced this autumn to choose between two of the most unlikable characters in their country, many of them in the knowledge that both represent absolutely despicable views of the world.
-One has succeeded in activating fascist impulses on a truly fearsome scale, while the other has a clear record of support for policies whose outcomes have historically brought about the conditions for fascism itself.
+One has succeeded in activating fascistic impulses on a truly fearsome scale, while the other has a clear record of support for policies whose outcomes make such activation a damn sight easier.